Here's the truth about Keir Starmer's lockdown beer

 What lockdown rules is Starmer and the Labour party accused of breaking?

-Starmer was filmed swigging from a beer bottle in the City of Durham MP Mary Foy's office, on 30 April 2021, working in the run-up to the Hartlepool byelection, sparking accusations that he broke lockdown rules.
+Starmer was filmed swigging from a beer bottle in the City of Durham MP Mary Foy's office, on 30th April 2021, working in the run-up to the Hartlepool by-election, sparking accusations that he broke lockdown rules.
+At the time the country was in Step 2 out of lockdown three and people were prohibited from socialising with people outside their households but there were exceptions for key workers.

 Asked if he was prepared to apologise, Starmer said: “We didn’t break any rules, we were working in the office and we stopped for a takeaway.”